-Guidance and Counselina
+Guidance and Counseling

-Students are encouraged to seek help and advice from the Director of Student Services.
+Students are encouraged to seek help and advice from their designated Advisor and the Office of Student Services.

 The Office of Student Services staff can provide support and guidance for both school and non-school matters that cause stress, anxiety, or worry.